jipolanco/VortexPasta.jl/docs/src/methods/Ewald.md

 2. ``g^<(r)`` decays exponentially with ``r``, so that long-range interactions can be neglected beyond some cut-off distance ``r_\text{cut}`` when computing the short-range velocity ``\bm{v}^<``;
 3. ``g^>(r) / r^2`` is non-singular and smooth at ``r = 0``, which implies that ``g^>(r)`` must *quickly* tend to 0 as ``r → 0``.
 In periodic domains, this enables the use of the fast Fourier transform (FFT) to efficiently estimate long-range interactions.

-One can show that the following pair of functions obeys all these properties:
+The traditional choice of splitting functions satisfying all these properties is:
 ```math
 \begin{align*}
     g^<(r) &= \operatorname{erfc}(αr) + \frac{2αr}{\sqrt{π}} e^{-α^2 r^2}